golotibza/golotibza/README.md

 ## ⚖️ From Legal Practice to Legal Tech

-I am a **LLM candidate**, hold an **LLB degree** from the University of South Africa, and a **Legal Compliance Management** Student from the University of Johannesburg and have successfully completed my **Articles of Clerkship** with UNISA Law Clinic and **Practical Legal Training** with Law School of South Africa.
-My next step is writing my final admission exam to become an **admitted attorney** of the High Court of South Africa.
+I am a **Master of Laws (LLM) candidate**, holding a **Bachelor of Laws (LLB) degree** from the University of South Africa (UNISA).
+I am also currently pursuing a qualification in **Legal Compliance Management** at the University of Johannesburg.
+I have successfully completed my **Articles of Clerkship** at the UNISA Law Clinic and my **Practical Legal Training** at the Law School of South Africa.
+My next step is to write the final admission exam to become an **admitted attorney** of the High Court of South Africa.

 While working in the legal field, I became increasingly aware of the challenges faced by lawyers and clients alike:
 - Missed deadlines resulting in prescribed matters
 - Poor record-keeping and unsecured legal files
 - Lack of accessible, affordable digital tools for small law firms and solo practitioners

-These gaps inspired me to explore **software development** — not to leave legal profession behind, but to **enhance it**, protect its integrity, and **safeguard client rights** through innovation.
+These gaps inspired me to explore **software development**, not to leave legal profession behind, but to **enhance it**, protect its integrity, and **safeguard client rights** through innovation.

 ---